Science and technology in Uganda

-Science and technology in Uganda examines government efforts to develop a national innovation system and the impact of these policies.
+Science and technology in Uganda refers to the growth within the technological industry in response to government efforts to develop a national innovation system, as well as any subsequent socioeconomic and cultural impacts of these endeavours.

 In 2013, manufacturers contributed 10% of GDP, compared to 21% for the industry as a whole and 25% for agriculture.
-Half of GDP came (54%) from the services sector.
+Half of GDP (54%) came from the services sector.
 In 2012, Uganda's main exports were all agricultural products: unroasted coffee (30.6%), cotton (5.6%) and tobacco (5.5%).
 In 2010, it spent less than 5% of GDP on agriculture, despite African countries having committed to the target of 10% when the African Union adopted the Maputo Declaration in 2003.
 They reiterated this goal in the Malabo Declaration adopted in Equatorial Guinea in 2014.
 In the latter declaration, they reaffirmed their 'intention to devote 10% of their national budgets to agricultural development and agreed to target such as doubling agricultural productivity, halving post-harvest loss and bringing stunting down to 10% across Africa.
 However, African leaders meeting in Equatorial Guinea failed to resolve the debate on establishing a common standard of measurement for the 10% target.

-In 2014, Uganda was ranked 36th out of 52 countries on the Ibrahim Index of African Governance.
+In 2013, Uganda was ranked 36th out of 52 countries on the Ibrahim Index of African Governance.
 Some 16% of the population had access to internet and 44% a mobile phone subscription in 2013.
 One in four (26%) Ugandans had access to sanitation, 42% to improved water and 15% to electricity in 2011.
 The government spent 4.3% of GDP on health and 1.9% of GDP on the military in 2013.
 Inflows of foreign direct investment amounted to 4.8% of GDP in 2013.

-In 2013, the population was growing at a rate of 3.31% per year.
+In 2014, the population was growing at a rate of 3.31% per year.
 In sub-Saharan Africa, only Niger (3.87% per year) and South Sudan (3.84%) recorded faster growth rates.